-Performance is an essential part of conservatoire training and one of the most exciting things about studying at the RNCM.
+Embracing more than life on stage, performance is a key part of conservatoire training and one of the most exciting things about studying with us.